Politics of Svalbard: Terra nullius

 Svalbard was undoubtedly spotted by Willem Barentsz of the Netherlands in 1596, although it may have previously have been discovered by Norsemen or Pomors.
 The Muscovy Company of England started walrus hunting on Bjørnøya in 1604, and from 1611 the company's Jonas Poole started whaling around Spitsbergen.
 The following year the Muscovy Company sent a new expedition, but was met by both Dutch and Spanish whalers.
 The company claimed exclusive rights to the area and sent away the contenders.
 In 1613, seven armed English ships were sent on an expedition that expelled a few dozen Dutch, Spanish and French vessels.

 This led to an international political conflict.
 The Dutch rejected exclusive rights for the English, claiming the mare liberum principle.
 Christian IV claimed that Denmark–Norway had the rights to all of the Northern Sea in lieu of Greenland being an old Norwegian tax-land, and it was believed at the time by all parties that Spitsbergen was part of Greenland.
 England offered to purchase the rights from Denmark–Norway in 1614, but the offer was rejected, after which the English reverted to their exclusive rights claim.
-Denmark–Norway sent three man-of-wars in 1615 to collect taxes from English and Dutch whalers, but all refused to pay.
+Denmark–Norway sent three men-of-war in 1615 to collect taxes from English and Dutch whalers, but all refused to pay.

 The English claimed sovereignty based on the false claim that Svalbard was discovered by Hugh Willoughby in 1553, that James I had annexed it in 1614 and that it was the English who had started whaling.
 The Netherlands stated that whaling could not be the basis for claiming sovereignty.
 The issue ended in a political deadlock, with Denmark–Norway and England both claiming sovereignty and France, the Netherlands and Spain claiming the archipelago a free zone under mare liberum.
 Although Denmark–Norway never formally gave up its claim to Svalbard, the archipelago continued to be a terra nullius—a land without a government.

 The English and Dutch partitioned the island in 1614, as the aggression was hampering the profitability of both groups.
 That year the Netherlands created Noordsche Compagnie as a whaling cartel.
 After the Muscovy Company fell into financial difficulties some years later, the Noordsche Compagnie got the upper hand and was able to dominate the whaling and fend off the English.
 The company established itself in the northwestern corner of Spitsbergen (around Albert I Land) and only permitted a limited Danish presence.
 The English whaled further south, while the French were allocated to the north coast and the open sea.
 From the 1630s, the situation stabilized, and there were only a limited number of aggressive incidents.
 By the end of the 18th century, whaling had ceased as the bowhead whale had reached local extinction.